The debt collection process: what to expect

 Why do I need to confirm my personal details on the phone?

-Lowell ask you to confirm your personal details at the start of phone calls as a security measure before sharing any personal data or account information.
+At Lowell, our team will ask you to confirm your personal details at the start of phone calls as a security measure before sharing any personal data or account information.
 We ask you to confirm information that we already hold about you in our systems to make sure we’re speaking with the right person.
 This is in line with our obligations under the data protection laws to keep your personal data secure.

 What is a budget calculator?